ckeditor/ckeditor5/docs/framework/guides/package-generator.md

 ## How to change ESLint configuration?

 To change ESLint config, edit the [.eslintrc.js](https://github.com/ckeditor/ckeditor5-package-generator/blob/master/.eslintrc.js) file.
-It is also a good idea to check out the [eslint docs](https://eslint.org/docs/rules/).
+It is also a good idea to check out the [ESLint docs](https://eslint.org/docs/rules/).

-### Why the predefined ESLint rules are recommended ?
+### Why the predefined ESLint rules are recommended?

 To make CKEditor 5 plugins compatible with each other, we needed to introduce limitations when importing files from packages.
 To learn more, visit the {@link builds/guides/development/dll-builds DLL guide} and {@link framework/guides/contributing/code-style#dll-builds-ckeditor5-rulesckeditor-imports see detailed explanation} about the limitation.